-The general rule for video display is to have a diagonal screen size that covers around half of the length of your room.
-This is critical so that flow charts, spreadsheets, documents, and everything else is easy for everyone in the room to view.
+The general rule for video display is to have a diagonal screen size that covers about half the room’s length.
+This is critical so that everyone present can easily see flowcharts, spreadsheets, documents and anything else.

-We use a built-in DSP processor that will cover every audio aspect of your Zoom conference room setup, including speakers, microphones, and a built-in DSP.
-You can mix and match ceiling, wall, and table audio devices, which makes the Stem Ecosystem versatile and a common choice for Zoom conference room setups.
+At AV Smart Solutions, we use a built-in DSP processor that covers every audio aspect of your Zoom conference room.
+That includes the speakers, the microphones and a built-in DSP.
+Plus, you can mix and match ceiling, wall and table audio devices.

-The right audio setup will focus on quality rather than volume to give you 360-degree coverage.
-You shouldn’t have to worry about echo, feedback, or other noise interference.
+The right audio system focuses on quality rather than volume to give you full coverage.
+You shouldn’t have to worry about echo, feedback or other noise interference.

-The right camera will depend on the size and setup style of your meeting room.
-The most popular conferencing camera is a USB camera because they cooperate with any size of room.
+Naturally, the best camera for your Zoom conference room depends on the meeting room size and setup type.
+The most popular conferencing camera is a USB camera because it accommodates any room size.

-Conference rooms that are on the smaller side (with 20 or fewer attendees) as well as those with banquet-style and group-centric setups typically benefit from the following options:
+Smaller conference rooms (with 20 or fewer attendees) and rooms with banquet-style and group-centric setups typically benefit from these options: